 Click the links below to find the names of candidates who are running for office as well as listings, descriptions and explanations of any ballot measures..

 The sites on this page provide candidates' biographies, a description of the ideas and opinions that inform their policy decisions, what issues they support and legislation they have sponsored.

-In addition, the several of the sites below also list corporate, organizational and individual financial support/donations that they've received as well as notable endorsements.
+In addition, several of the sites below also list a candidate's corporate, organizational and individual financial support/donations as well as notable endorsements.

 **These are all factors in helping to make an informed decision when you cast your vote.**

 State and Local Representatives and Election Information

 Ballotpedia - New York Ballot - Candidates and Ballot Measures

 Lists all offices and candidates (Federal, State and local) as well as any ballot measures.